Sebokolodi/SkyTiles/README.md

 			   and the last file contains tiles IDs requiring multiple SBs to be complete.

-	PyTiling.py      : The actual script for generating the tile images.
+	PyTiling.py      : The actual script for generating tile images.
+This script creates tiles using Montage.
+After several test, we wouldn't recommend using this version for radio images, instead use CASA tiling (casa_tiling.py).

+    casa_tiling.py   : The actual script for generating tile images.
+This script uses CASA (previously known as CASAPY) to generate the tiles.
+CASA function called imregrid is used for tiling (interpolation='cubic').

+    renaming_tiles.py: Script used to rename tiles fits data to a format agreed upon by the team: prefix_cenfreq_resol_RADEC_tileID_Stokes_version.fits

 	Config_SkyMapTiles.json: Input to PyMapSkyTiles.py.
 This file contains the configurations needed for running PyMapSkyTiles.py, such as directory,